kbaesler/Wave/docs/source/faq.rst

 ----------------
 Wave has been developed with it's dependencies in mind allow the library to be in two different ways:

 #.
-Use the ESRI extensions only, when ArcFM is not used.
+Use the ESRI extensions only.
 #.
-Use the ESRI and ArcFM extensions, when ArcFM is used.
+Use the ESRI and ArcFM extensions.